markstocks/markstocks-WavePeel-Books/PROGRAM AND CODE IN PYTHON/readme.md

-# markstocks-WavePeel-Books
+# markstocks-WavePeel-Books  PROGRAM AND CODE IN PYTHON
-A repository for pseudocode and code examples in various programming languages from the WavePeel book series, designed to help learners develop pseudocode and translate it into the programming language syntax of their choice.

-For each of the  WavePeel books,  this is where you will find our example PseudoCode questions and example answers from the book.
-In addition  You will find various additional example questions beyond the various books.
-We call these extended examples.
+This is where you will find the PseudoCode for PROGRAM AND CODE IN PYTHON, plus the program files that implement the code